JoshTickles/macOS/Glances-Grafana/Readme.md

 Okay, I'm writing this for monitoring a macOS system but it's easily adaptable for Linux boxes too.

-> NOTE!
-If you're on a machine behing a proxy you can set the proxy for use in terminal using: `export ALL_PROXY=http:myProxy:port`
+> NOTE: If you're on a machine behind a proxy you can set the proxy for use in terminal by: `export ALL_PROXY=http://myProxy:port`

 ***